TeamCodeStream/codestream-server/inbound_email/README.md

 # CodeStream Inbound Email Gateway Service

-This service processes replies to CodeStream generated emails and injects them back into the system.
-This service expects the inbound emails to be dropped into a designated directory by a standard email service (such as postfix).
+This service processes CodeStream email replies, injecting them into the system.
+It polls a directory so it relies on the email delivery agent (eg. postfix) to save emails as individual files in a pre-determined location.

-Full instructions for setting this sandbox up, along with others needed to complete the codestream development environment can be found with the API service documentation.
+For local development, email is routed to a designated AWS instance and you must run a script which will poll that instance and move the email to your local sandbox.
+Two developers working on inbound email processing at the same time would be stepping on one another.

 ## Installation for local cloud development using dev_tools